Castile-La Mancha: a journey into the past

 Recópolis Archaeological Park (Zorita de los Canes)

 Imagine an original cultural visit.
 Imagine a place where you can see archaeological remains from the beginning of the Middle Ages, the Roman Empire and the Bronze Age.
 Sound interesting?
 Then don't think twice and come to the Castile-La Mancha Region.
-Its five archaeological parks will take you on a fascinating journey into the past.
+Its archaeological parks will take you on a fascinating journey into the past.
 Come and feel the centuries of history pass before your eyes.

 Come and take a trip in the Region of Castile-La Mancha, south of Madrid.
-Here you will find five, well signed archaeological parks located at different points around the Region.
+Here you will find, well signed archaeological parks located at different points around the Region.
 This is a great way to discover the beautiful landscapes to be found in the area, and to learn about the societies that have left their mark here over the ages.
 Come and feel like an archaeologist.
 Let's go:

 Carranque Archaeological Park